 As our bodies change with age, our eyes change as well.
 Of course, the visual needs of infants and children differ greatly for those of an adult.
 As children grow, their vison can change rapidly - requiring frequent changes in their prescription.
 Further ocular changes occur as we age during our adult years.
 The elderly become more at risk in developing ailments of the eye such as cataracts, glaucoma and macular degeneration.
 Furthermore, patients with certain systemic health problems such as diabetes and hypertension are at risk for developing ocular pathologies such as retinopathies.
-The doctors at Excellence in Eye Care understand their patients' ever - changing visual needs, and customize each and every eye exam accordingly.
+The doctors at Excellence in Eye Care, LLC understand their patients' ever - changing visual needs, and customize each and every eye exam accordingly.

 An infant's eyes require clear visual stimulation in order for their visual system to develop properly.
 If a child is unable to see clearly, the visual pathways in their brain will not form properly - which will cause amblyopia or "lazy-eye".
 If amblyopia is not diagnosed and treated before the age of nine, the child may experience a permanent visual deficit.
 To wait until a child complains about their vision is a common mistake that many parents make.
 When a child has experienced blurry vision for all of their young life, they think that it's normal and often will not complain.
 This is an important reason for having a child's eyes checked early and often.
 Of course, another very important reason for having a child's eyes checked at an early age is to make sure their eyes are healthy.

 Good vision is important for a child's development - both mentally and physically.
 Eighty percent of all learning is performed through vision.
 School can be difficult for children in the first place - it can be nearly impossible for those with poor vision.
 Concentration, coordination and balance are essential visually integrated abilities that promote healthy physical development.
 In today's competitive world, don't let your child be disadvantaged by poor eye sight.